 Looking for Common Signs and Symptoms

-- Chest pain – Chest pains can come from tumors that grow and press against the chest wall or cause swelling in the lymph nodes.
+- Chest pain – Chest pains can come from tumors that grow and press against the chest wall or cause swelling in the lymph node.
 This can also present as sudden aches in the back or shoulders.

 Understanding the Risk Factors

-Smoke of any kind, whether it’s from a cigarette or a fireplace, contains toxic chemicals as a product of materials combusting.
-When inhaled, these chemicals can hurt the lining in your lungs.
+Smoke of any kind, whether from a cigarette or a fireplace, contains toxic chemicals as a product of materials combusting.
+When inhaled, these chemicals can hurt the lining of your lungs.
 The good news is that your lungs are surprisingly resilient and capable of healing themselves.
 However, repeated exposure to smoke can cause continuous damage that, over time, your lungs can’t keep up with.
 That constant damage can result in cells growing abnormally and eventually becoming cancer cells, thus resulting in you developing lung cancer.

-Cigarettes contribute to that constant exposure thanks to the addictive nature of nicotine, on top of the chemicals added to the average cigarette.
+Cigarettes contribute to that constant exposure due to the addictive nature of nicotine, on top of the chemicals added to the average cigarette.
 You don’t even need to be smoking to be at risk for lung cancer.
 Secondhand cigarette smoke can damage lung tissue and contributes to about 7,000 lung cancer deaths per year.